 3 activities to strengthen virtual collaboration

-Remote team communication needs to be steered by strong structures and methods that capture room intelligence–the idea that many minds are far greater than one–to be most effective.
+Optimal remote team communication needs to be steered by strong structures and methods that capture room intelligence–the idea that many minds are far greater than one–to be most effective.
 Without equal participation across the board, you are not leveraging the collective intellect, i.e. you are failing to capture room intelligence, and therefore capping the potential for optimal productivity.
 How do you make sure that every team member is participating in a meaningful way, especially when you’re not in the same room?
-Incorporating Liberating Structures into remote team collaboration strengthens communication and improves attention management.
+Incorporating Liberating Structures into remote team collaboration will optimize communication and improves attention management.
 Let’s dive into what Liberating Structures are and how to use them for your remote team.

 What They Are